markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/Sensor_Array_Assembly_Instructions.md

     - I found letting the glue dry with the base nearly vertical was helpful for reducing the glue that could potentially seep into the switch.
 ![IMG_4502](https://github.com/markfrosty/Tree-Sensorization/assets/124550575/e46fec22-fe01-4b23-86b8-d232c6ff184e)
 15. Plug the battery into the backpack and place it inside the battery compartment, train wires in order to allow for closing as necessary, push Arduino mount battery cover down and align edges with branch mount base, align Arduino cover with reset switch and USB port, using 4x M2 x 0.4 mm thread, 12 mm long screws, thread screws through Arduino cover and Arduino mount battery cover and into heat-set inserts in branch mount base, shift 3D printed parts as needed to make edges flush with one another, tighten using a criss-cross pattern
-    - In the end it should look like this:
+    - In the end, it should look like this:
 ![peripheral anatomy (1)](https://github.com/markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/assets/124550575/afa91be9-0367-4133-a311-a57ab62ee97b)
 16. Depending on resources either waterjet neoprene foam using the flat pattern provided or laser cut a template from acrylic using the same flat pattern and trace the template on the foam using a razor blade, peel the backing, apply to curved branch contact point on the bottom of the branch mount base
 17. Thread velcro through the middle hole on the branch mount base